Adult and Family Empowerment

 Residents receive free access to personal and professional development opportunities throughout the year.
 Examples include, training in Narcan administration, training in First Aid/CPR, and training in self-defense.
 Through these learning opportunities, individuals increase their employability, reduce risks, and explore other pathways of interest.

-Women’s Empowerment Circle is a safe space that fosters personal connections to culturally relevant resources & support for women residing at Little Earth in four major categories: Domestic & Substance Abuse, Workforce Development, Physical & Mental Health, and Cultural Healing.
+This group is a safe space that fosters personal connections to culturally relevant resources & support for women and Two Spirit identified folks residing at Little Earth in four major categories: Domestic & Substance Abuse, Workforce Development, Physical & Mental Health, and Cultural Healing.
 The flexible nature of this group allows program staff to be responsive to the evolving interests, skills, learning needs, and resource needs of those engaged in the group.

 Ceremonies.